gammapy/gammapy-meetings/coding-sprints/2026-04-APC/README.md

   - Browsing through the proposed changed, a number of additions will be necessary for the various data level products.
 For instance, a category of new metadata describing the activity resulting in the given product are proposed.
   - Some work is still needed to determine what is expected in terms of metadata reduction for higher level products (e.g. list of obsids, a table etc)
   - The current framework and metadata model in gammapy is presented.
 The serialization functions registry is currently only supporting gadf header keywords.
 A registry of registries (or a multi-entry registry) will be needed to support multiple formats.
   - Currently some of the serialization is spread in various places in the code, which make the handling of multiple formats and metadata types very complex.
-This has to be cleaned up see []#6624 []#6625.
+This has to be cleaned up see [] #6624 [] #6625.
+  - Global issue for this is [] #6605

 - @MSCarrasco presented a series of 1D analysis checks for preliminary SDC simulated data.
 Things seems to be working fine.
 Maybe some check on the 3D background could be useful.